Book Jackie Ross

 Jackie loves to tell tales to children of all ages and to adults as well as family audiences.
 She has worked on various community environmental storytelling projects in conjunction with local schools, environmental groups and ranger services.
 These projects have used stories as a means of encouraging participants to relate positively to their environment by creating unique story-trails to fit specific locations.

 In addition to leading guided family walks, Jackie has performed for libraries, Brownie packs, schools, youth groups, nurseries and the Ranger Service.
-She regularly tells at Glamis Castle and Drum Castle.
-Jackie has also told at the Scottish Storytelling Centre, Arbroath Sea Fest, Portsoy Boat Festival and the Elphinstone Institute (The Barn) Storytelling Festival.
+Jackie has also told tales at Glamis Castle, Drum Castle, the Scottish Storytelling Centre, Arbroath Sea Fest, Portsoy Boat Festival and the Elphinstone Institute Storytelling Festival.

 Now that she has reduced her teaching hours she is looking forward to spending more time developing various storytelling project ideas.
 These include celebrating local culture through more Doric storytelling; reminiscence work with older people; environmental projects with schools and local groups.
 Anything where the joy of storytelling is encouraged!